SZA Is Finally in Ctrl: On the Long Road to Her Debut Album

 Definitely.
 My favorite is Michigan.
 It was my first time renting my own equipment and trying to source stuff and getting an engineer and recording in a space that was really in the middle of nowhere where I’ve never been.
 Carter [Lang], my bass player, he produced “Drew Barrymore” and he was also a producer on “Supermodel” and “Broken Clocks” and “Go Gina” and a bunch of other stuff.
 His granny has a cottage on Lake Michigan, in the woods.
 His family built it up into a bigger house and we all drove out and set up a bunch of studios: one in the basement, one in the kitchen, and one in a bedroom.

 We just made stuff on our own time.
 There was no [cell] service.
 All we had was a landline.
 There’s the lake and one grocery store.
 All we could do was just vibe out, but it was so peaceful.
-We made “Love Galore” there, we made “Broken Fox” there, we made “twoAM” there, which isn’t on the album but I dropped [it].
+We made “Love Galore” there, we made “Broken Clocks” there, we made “twoAM” there, which isn’t on the album but I dropped [it].
 We’ve gone there like three times, and every time something comes from there.
 The first time we went, “Consideration” and “Drew Barrymore” came from that.
 Michigan is just a really special place.
 That’s my favorite part of the album.

 What’s your process for choosing who to collaborate with, or who to feature?